 - Add more mulch to the garlic & other garden beds.

 - Be thankful & eat the wild free food as our spring detox greens (wild nettle, dandelions..)
 Forage for: wild nettles, dandelion greens, dandelion flowers (make tempura, wine?), dandelion root, lambs quarters.
 Dehydrate wild nettle, dandelion roots for tea.

 - Get the outdoor composting pile going again.

-- Suppress weeds before they grow with cardboard to build new sheet mulched/lasagna garden beds.
+- Suppress weeds before they grow with cardboard or garden mulch.

 - Harden off early spring crops and transplant them under protection of polytunnel or hoop houses.

 - Mid-end of the month start winter and summer squash, melons, basil and beans (the latter apparently doesn’t transplant well but I’ve never had a problem).